nathanlogie/neuro_arcade/docs/structure.md

 ### Client [React]

-Our client uses React JS to render the frontend of the website.
+Our client uses React JS to structure the frontend of the website.
 React provides modularity, it helps with separation of concerns and makes the structure of the code easier to understand.
 It does so through the use of components.

 [More on the React Client]